8go/matrix-commander/README.md

   - pip3 install --user --upgrade notify2 # optional
 - python3 package urllib must be installed to support media download
   - pip3 install --user --upgrade urllib
-- the matrix-commander.py file must be installed, and should have execution permissions
+- `matrix_commander/matrix_commander.py` file must be installed, and should have execution permissions
+  - chmod 755 matrix_commander.py
+- `matrix_commander/matrix-commander` file is recommended for the install, and should have execution permissions
-  - chmod 755 matrix-commander.py
+  - chmod 755 matrix-commander
 - for a full list or requirements look at the `requirements.txt` file
   - run `pip install -r requirements.txt` to automatically install all required Python packages